ShikaSD/kotlin-compiler-notes/compiler-structure.md

 </tr>
 </table>

-If compiler reaches this stage, it is safe to assume that Kotlin code in compilation is valid, as later phase - backend - is only responsible for generating artifacts.
-For compiler plugin authors, it means that any additional checks should be done **before** the IR stage.
+If compiler reaches this stage, it is safe to assume that Kotlin code for compilation module is valid, as later phase - backend - is only responsible for generating artifacts.
+For compiler plugin authors, it means that any custom checks should be performed **before** the IR stage.
 Backend extensions provide no way to report errors by default and, although workarounds exist, it is highly recommended to validate everything during analysis.
 ## Backend
 Backend transforms and optimizes IR, later converting it to platform specific codegen.

 ### Stage 1: IR Lowerings
-Lowering can be described as a pass over IR elements, which also could transform IR in some fashion.
-They allow dividing backend logic into smaller pieces, which bring multiple benefits (e.g. code sharing between supported platforms).
+Lowering is a single pass over IR elements, performing certain logic and mutations over the tree.
+It splits backend logic into smaller pieces, with each pass focusing on one particular task.
+Some lowerings are shared between backends for each platform, allowing for effectively sharing optimization logic.

 Compiler plugins can define their own lowerings, which are executed as a post-processing pass on the original IR.
 As plugin authors, we can change IR tree in any compatible way, with all downstream optimizations applied to it by default.
-It is the only backend extension point available at this particular moment of time, and compiler provides no access to the final IR it uses for codegen.
+However, it is the only IR extension point available at this particular moment of time, with compiler providing no access to the final IR it uses for codegen.

 > Modules that are distributed as KLIB artifacts (JS and Native) don't go through backend step.
 They are still affected by compiler plugins (as they are technically not connected to backend, but Psi2IR postprocessing).
 >
 > Serialized IR and metadata (descriptors) from this step form the KLIB artifact and platform lowerings and the final codegen step are only run when building platform executable.

 Every platform defines its own set of lowerings that optimize and shape IR structure to simplify the final conversion: generating platform binaries.
-You can find configurations for different platforms in compiler source code ([example](https://github.com/JetBrains/kotlin/blob/a7fef487c1a8bbfe777135141447a431d322ce78/compiler/ir/backend.jvm/lower/src/org/jetbrains/kotlin/backend/jvm/JvmLower.kt#L278)).
+You can find configurations for each platform in compiler source code ([example](https://github.com/JetBrains/kotlin/blob/a7fef487c1a8bbfe777135141447a431d322ce78/compiler/ir/backend.jvm/lower/src/org/jetbrains/kotlin/backend/jvm/JvmLower.kt#L278)).

 ### Stage 2: Codegen
-Codegen is the final stage in compilation where compiler transforms lowered IR into platform-specific output:
+Codegen is the final stage of compilation where compiler transforms lowered IR into platform-specific output:
 - Kotlin/JVM generates JVM bytecode with ObjectWeb ASM;
 - Kotlin/JS creates JS code (with experimental WebAssembly support coming soon);
-- Kotlin/Native lowers its IR into LLVM IR and uses LLVM to compile native binaries.
+- Kotlin/Native transforms its IR into LLVM IR and uses LLVM to compile native binaries.

-Each platform has varied requirements to IR, as each backend accesses it slightly differently.
+> Each platform has varied requirements for IR, as each backend accesses it slightly differently.
 It is highly recommended testing compiler plugins on all supported platforms, as plugin that works on JVM might easily fail on JS or Native.

 Overall, platform specific codegen can easily be affected by errors in plugin generated IR, as those inconsistencies are frequently small enough to pass validation and not affect IR lowerings.
-Unfortunately, information provided about some of the errors is often scarse (and compiler artifact doesn't package sources just yet), so the best advice when analyzing them is to have compiler sources at hand to look up failing assertions and potentially debug compiler when it fails.
+Unfortunately, information provided about errors from that layer is often scarse, so the best advice when analyzing them is to have compiler sources at hand to look up failing assertions and potentially debug compiler when it fails.
 See [[tooling]] for more information.

 ## See also:
 - [[plugin]]